-- -skip \$VERIFY_SDP_SKIP_TEST_LIST,license
+-warn \$VERIFY_SDP_WARN_TEST_LIST,excess

 - -si Silent mode, useful for cron operation.
 Both stdout and stderr are still captured in the log.
-The '-si' option cannot be used with '-L off'.

-- -L <log>

-Specify the log file to use.
+The '-si' option cannot be used with '-L off'. - -L <log> Specify the log file to use.
 The default is /p4/N/logs/verify_sdp.log The special value 'off' disables logging to a file.

+'''

 Note that '-L off' and '-si' are mutually exclusive.

 -D Set extreme debugging verbosity.

+HELP OPTIONS:

+-h Display short help message

+-man Display man-style help message

+EXAMPLES:

 Example 1: Typical usage:

-This script is typically called after SDP update with only the instance name or number as an argument, e.g.:
+This script is typically called after SDP update with only the instance

+name or number as an argument, e.g.:

 verify_sdp.sh 1

 Example 2: Skipping some checks.

-verify sdp.sh 1 -skip crontab
+verify_sdp.sh 1 -skip crontab

 Example 3: Automation Usage

 If used from automation already doing its own logging, use -L off:

 verify_sdp.sh 1 -L off

 LOGGING:

-This script generates a log file and also displays it to stdout at the end of processing.
+This script generates a log file and also displays it to stdout at the

+end of processing.
 By default, the log is:

-'''

 /p4/N/logs/verify_sdp.log.

+The exception is usage errors, which result an error being sent to

+stderr followed usage info on stdout, followed by an immediate exit.

+If the '-si' (silent) flag is used, the log is generated, but its

+contents are not displayed to stdout at the end of processing.

+EXIT CODES:

+An exit code of 0 indicates no errors were encountered attempting to

+perform verifications, and that all checks verified cleanly.

 '''

-The exception is usage errors, which result an error being sent to stderr followed usage info on stdout, followed by an immediate exit.

-If the '-si' (silent) flag is used, the log is generated, but its contents are not displayed to stdout at the end of processing.

-An exit code of 0 indicates no errors were encountered attempting to perform verifications, and that all checks verified cleanly.

-9.6.
+8.6.
 Other Scripts and Files